iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ## DID Format

 The DIDs that follow this method have the following ABNF syntax.
-It uses the syntax in [RFC5234](https://www.w3.org/TR/did-core/#bib-rfc5234) and the corresponding definitions for `digit`.
+It uses the syntax in [RFC5234](https://www.rfc-editor.org/rfc/rfc5234) and the corresponding definition for `digit`.

 ```
 iota-did = "did:iota:" iota-specific-idstring